redpanda-data/connect/docs/README.md

   message batching works within Benthos.
 - [Error Handling](./error_handling.md) explains how you can handle errors from processor steps in order to recover or reroute the data.
+- [Workflows](./workflows.md) explains how Benthos can be configured to easily support complex processor flows using automatic DAG resolution.
 - [Making Configuration Easier](./configuration.md) explains some of the tools provided by Benthos that help make writing configs easier.
 - [Config Interpolation](./config_interpolation.md) explains how to incorporate